 The Bethesda Film Fest promotes and honors the work of local and regional documentary filmmakers.

-The first Bethesda Film Fest will feature five short documentaries made by local filmmakers.
+The Bethesda Film Fest will feature five short documentaries made by local filmmakers.
 The evening will include a discussion with the filmmakers after the screenings.
-Tickets for this event have sold out.

-The five films featured at the Bethesda Film Fest will be selected by members of the Bethesda Art & Entertainment District Board, along with Angelica Das and David Stern.
+The five films featured at the Bethesda Film Fest will be selected by members of the Bethesda Art & Entertainment District Board, along with Cynthia Fuchs and Erica Goldberg.

 Cynthia Fuchs is the Director of Film & Media Studies at George Mason University and holds a PhD from the University of Pennsylvania.
 She is also Associate Professor of English, African and African American Studies, Film & Video Studies, Sport and American Culture and Women and Gender Studies.
 Cynthia is also affiliated with the Center for the Study of Sport and Leisure in Society and War and the Military in Society.
 Professor Fuchs has been the Film and TV Editor for the weekly cultural studies magazine, PopMatters, since 1999, is a film reviewer for, Time to Play Magazine, and a frequent jurist for the Gotham Independent Film Awards.
 Professor Fuchs has published articles on Brad Pitt, Shakira, Juvenile, Jay-Z, Gollum, Prince, Madonna, Michael Jackson, and the Iraq war in media images.
 She is currently writing a book on post-9/11 war documentaries.